094459/cdk-mwaa-redshift/README.md

 **To uninstall**

-You will need to manually delete the S3 bucket that was created for your DAGs, and then use CDK to uninstall
+To remove all the resources deployed, use the following

 ```
 cdk destroy mwaa-demo-redshift
 cdk destroy mwaa-demo-dev-environment
 cdk destroy mwaa-demo-vpc
 ```

+You will need to manually delete the S3 buckets.